marenan/Iris-Localistion/README.md

 # DSAA
-This repo for DSAA project
+This repo is for DSAA project